 I came late to the Beatles Revolution.

 When I first heard of the British quartet called the Beatles in 1964, I was a student in high school.
 But I was not one to follow the latest trends.
+That year I penned a quatrain:

 A recent ABC documentary on the Beatles observed that appearance signals attitude.
 The Beatles' long hair signaled disobedience a break with one's parents.
 But I was no juvenile delinquent.
 I was quite happy to agree with my family.